raghavtalwar/Red-Team-Operations/66 - Blue Team/Technical Interview.md

 	- Threat Hunting
 	- Offensive Security
 	- SOC Monitoring
-- Make sure to state indriectly how good you will  the fact that you are
+- Make sure to state indirectly how good you will be an engineering role
+	- Use AI to analyse last call and give me output on what they are looking for
+	- Tweak that data and share it over call along with achievements